arcmantle/weave/packages/core/chronicle/docs/guide/listeners.md

 ) => void;

 interface ChangeMeta {
-  changeType: 'set' | 'delete';
-  timestamp: number;
-  groupId?: string;      // If part of a batch
+  type: 'set' | 'delete';  // Type of change existedBefore?: boolean; // For set operations, did property exist before? groupId?: string;        // If part of a batch collection?: 'map' | 'set'; // For Map/Set operations key?: any;               // For Map/Set, the key/entry affected }
-}
 ```